dbrimley/dbrimley.github.io/_posts/2017-02-16-IMDG-Skills-Jobs-Index.md

 ![USA IMDG Jobs](/assets/img/usa-jobs-pie.png)

-I'm based in the UK, so I was also interested in the UK job market...
+I'm based in the UK, so I was also interested in the UK job market.
+The number of jobs in general listed here are a lot lower.
+I think this is because the UK relies more on other job sites like JobServe.

 ![UK IMDG Jobs](/assets/img/uk-jobs-table.png)